-Sales figures from the last five years consistently show average laptop buyers spending about $600 dollars on their new machines.
+Sales figures from 2019 show average laptop buyers spending about $700 on their new machines.
 That means some people spend more, but it also means that a sizable number spend less.

-Six Benjamins is not a ton of money for a laptop, although it may seem so when you’re at the store.
+Seven Benjamins isn’t a ton of money for a laptop, although it may seem so when you’re at the store.
 For that money, you’re limited to Chromebooks, multimedia laptops and a handful of low-end Ultrabooks.
 Many of the laptops available at this price are adequate, but they’re just that.
 Adequate.
 OK.
 Usable.
 They are computers, and they will do computer stuff.

 But cheaping out forces you to give up many tangible benefits, which means inexpensive laptops are often a poor value.
 You can’t get what you don’t pay for.
 Here’s why you should pay for more.

 One of the first concepts you’ll learn in any basic economics or business class is that of durable goods.
 A durable good is an item that provides utility over a long period of time — like a laptop.
 Paying more for a superior durable good ends up rewarding you over and over again, every time you use it.
-A better, faster, more usable laptop can decrease the time you spend waiting for a video encode, increase your typing accuracy and make entertainment far more enjoyable.
+A better, faster, more usable laptop can, for example, decrease the time you spend waiting for a video encode, increase your typing accuracy, and make entertainment far more enjoyable.

 Spending less money on a laptop can be tempting, but think about how often you use it.

 This argument comes first because it’s the most important.
 Spending less money on a laptop can be tempting, but think about how often you use it.
-The American time use survey found that average computer owner uses his or her computer for leisure about 27 minutes every day.
-If this average user kept a laptop for just three years, they would use it for a total of 450 hours.
+The American time use survey found that in 2018 the average computer owner uses his or her computer for leisure about 86 minutes every day.
+If this average user kept a laptop for just three years, they would use it for a total of 1,565 hours.
 And that’s just leisure — any time spent on work isn’t part this statistic.

 This is more time than an average American spends reading, relaxing or exercising.
 Suddenly, sacrificing a laptop’s quality to save a few hundred bucks seems like a raw deal.

 Your laptop’s display serves as a window for all of this content, yet cheap laptops offer the worst displays among all modern consumer electronic devices.
 The resolution on the least expensive laptops will usually be 1,366 x 768 (although Full HD, or 1,920 x 1,080 is becoming more common), which is less than some modern tablets with much smaller displays.
 Contrast and viewing angles suffer as well.

-You can do better only by spending more.
+You can do better by spending more.
 Some cheap laptops offer a better display as an upgrade, but only premium laptops commonly come with high-quality displays as standard equipment.
 1080p should be considered the minimum resolution you opt for, unless you’re on an extreme budget.

 Some laptops go a step further, offering 1440p or even 4K.
-While I don’t think that’s essential, the improvement in image quality is noticeable, and can make the use of small windows and fine fonts more manageable — though the different is less pronounced with 4K, especially on smaller screens.
+While we don’t think that’s essential, the improvement in image quality is noticeable and can make the use of small windows and fine fonts more manageable — though the different is less pronounced with 4K, especially on smaller screens.